thedynamiclinker/sudocode/principles/Keep Abstracting until it's Concrete.md

 Walk through the examples of:
 - A course syllabus (Distributed to everyone.)
 - A personal bookshelf.
 (Each person owns different books, but they're always nearby).
 - A public library.
 (A large central location, a few miles from your house.
-Absurd to store your daily todo list or your personal bookshelf here is absurd.
+To store your daily todo list or your personal bookshelf here is absurd.
 The only reason this is centralized is because making copies of it all is hard.)

 Programmers generally agree that the root of all evil is shared mutable state.